tkobayas/jbpm5example/rewards-basic/README.md

 - ksession per request pattern
 - mvn building

-This application is so basic that it creates new ksession every time.
-I will write another examples for 'singleton ksession pattern' and 'ksession per process pattern'.
+This application implements 'ksession per request' pattern.
+You will find "rewards-ksession-per-process" project for 'ksession per process instance pattern' and "rewards-singleton-ksession" for 'singleton (active) ksession' pattern.

 Currently these projects are focusing on JBoss BRMS 5.3.1.
-I may add some branches for other versions (e.g. jBPM 5.4.0)

-For repository setup, please refer to https://github.com/tkobayas/jbpm5example/blob/master/README.md
-* BUT * I have removed the local repository dependency for BRMS jars from this project.
+For repository setup, please refer to https://github.com/tkobayas/jbpm5example/blob/master/README.md BUT I have removed the local repository dependency for BRMS jars from this project.
 There are referenced by <systemPath> now.
 So you don't have to set up repository.

 ### Steps to run
 - Start BRMS 5.3.1 standalone